 En route, stop at Joffre Lakes Provincial Park to hike to a series of turquoise lakes that are framed by hanging glaciers and mountain peaks.
-The first (lower) Joffre Lake is a short 5-minute walk from the parking lot and Upper Joffre Lake (6 miles / 10 km, return) takes more effort but is well worth the views (if you have the time).
+The first (lower) Joffre Lake is a short five-minute walk from the parking lot, and Upper Joffre Lake (6 mi/10 km, return) takes more effort but is well worth the views (if you have the time).

 From Lillooet, continue east along the Gold Nugget Route toward Kamloops, taking in the changing desertlike scene of sagebrush-covered hills and mostly-barren landscape.
 In Historic Hat Creek, you'll find buildings from gold rush times still standing—some dating as far back as 1861.
 Experience the western atmosphere as you tour the grounds, and if you're hungry, dine on suitably western dishes, like bison chili, at the Historic Hat Creek Ranch.

 Reaching Kamloops, elect to press on or stop to stroll through Kamloops' heritage center, pick up supplies, and do some shopping.
 From there, head north to Clearwater, the gateway town to Wells Gray Provincial Park, which hosts some of the most impressive waterfalls in the province.